gonzex/test_abidocs/doc/input_variables/gstate.md

 spontaneous spatial spin separation of elongated H2 molecule.

-* If the geometry builder is used, [[spinat]] will be related to the preprocessed set of atoms, generated by the geometry builder.
-The user must thus foresee the effect of this geometry builder (see [[objarf]]).
+* If the atom manipulator is used, [[spinat]] will be related to the preprocessed set of atoms, generated by the atom manipulator.
+The user must thus foresee the effect of this atom manipulator (see [[objarf]]).

-* If the geometry builder is not used, and the symmetries are not specified by the user ([[nsym]]=0), spinat will be used, if present, to determine the anti-ferromagnetic characteristics of the symmetry operations, see [[symafm]].
+* If the atom manipulator is not used, and the symmetries are not specified by the user ([[nsym]]=0), spinat will be used, if present, to determine the anti-ferromagnetic characteristics of the symmetry operations, see [[symafm]].
 In case of collinear antiferromagnetism ([[nsppol]]=1, [[nspinor]]=1, [[nspden]]=2), these symmetries are used to symmetrize the density.
 In case of non-collinear magnetism ([[nsppol]]=1, [[nspinor]]=1,